 Entry/Marker knob is used to modify numeric field entries by the smallest increment available.
+(Press RESTART after using knob to change a numeric field.)
 This knob is also used to control markers on the Graphic screen and to scroll displayed graphs.
 It can also scroll measurement results on the Numeric screen when the Set Param/Meas # softkey is set to Meas #.